chrisabruce/templates/rfc.md

   - What should we measure to prove an improvement in stability?

   - What should we measure to prove a reduction in complexity?

+  - What should we measure to prove an acceptance of this by it's users?